Safeguarding and Child Protection Policy

 - where a crime may have been committed

-- where there is the potential for child on child abuse/child on child sexual harassment or sexual violence
+- where there is the potential for child-on-child abuse/child-on-child sexual harassment or sexual violence

 Role of the Designated Safeguarding Lead (DSL)